-One of the most crucial decisions you will make for your website is selecting your web host.
+One of the most crucial decisions you will make for your website is How to Choose a Web Hosting Company.
 It’s essential to choose the right host or all your hard work could be wasted or even worse, lost.

 How do you choose from the plethora of web hosts available today?
 Will they hold your files to ransom when you come to transfer away?
 Can you be in full control of your account at all times?